Flu Restrictions in Place

-The first step is to get the flu vaccine.
 While it won’t completely prevent the flu, the annual vaccine has been shown to lessen its severity.
 It can also reduce the likelihood of colds and other illnesses, and protect the very young and the very old from the very serious complications that can result.
 Getting the flu vaccine early will give your body adequate time to build up resistance.

-Wash Your Hands
+Clean Your Hands Frequently

 We’re Doing Our Part Too

-Duke University Health System protects our patients, their loved ones, our staff and our community by requiring that our employees and providers are vaccinated annually against the flu or are approved for a medical or religious exemption from vaccination.
+Duke University Health System protects our patients, their loved ones, our staff, and our community by requiring that our employees and providers are vaccinated annually against the flu or are approved for a medical or religious exemption from vaccination.
 We are proud to report that the vaccination rate among our staff and providers exceeds 98 percent.

 If you're looking for more information, the Centers for Disease Control has a wealth of useful articles about flu prevention and symptoms.